 - 1. Marks are given on a scale from 1 to 10.
-(Partial) marks are given with a maximum of one decimal after the point. - 2.
+Marks are given with a maximum of one decimal after the point. - 2.
 For final marks only decimals 0 or 5 can be given. - 3.
 The final marks between 5 and 6 (5.5) cannot be given. - 4.
-Any final mark of 6.0 or higher counts as passed. - 5.
+In cases where the final mark is a weighted average, the final mark is calculated with marks of one decimal after the point. - 5.
+Any final mark of 6.0 or higher counts as passed. - 6.
 In cases where the examination of a component consists of two or more parts, each of which are graded separately, the (weighted) mean of these marks (meaning: the final mark) must be rounded off using the following table: